factorhouse/kpow/quick-start/kubernetes/helm/README.md

 # kPow Helm // Kubernetes

-Helm configuration to  get you running with kPow for Apache Kafka in a Kubernetes in five minutes or less.
+Helm configuration to  get you running with kPow for Apache Kafka in a Kubernetes in *five minutes or less*.

 Once deployed access the kPow UI on port 3000 with kubectl port-forwarding or change the service/type in [kpow-io/values.yaml](kpow-io/values.yaml).